rust-lang/rfcs/text/0000-machine-readable-tests-output.md

 # Summary

-Replace current test output with machine-readable one and add thin compatibility layer on top of that.
+Replace current test output with machine-readable one.

 # Motivation